-Displays a list of all remote user commands.
+Displays a list of all remote user commands:

-ATE>HELP

-''' HELP - Display commands and definitions.
-DIR - Display directory of files available for your use.
-LIST - Display a file as is (Use caution with binary files).
+<ATE>HELP - Display commands and definitions.

+DIR - Display a directory of files available for your use.

+LIST - Display a file as is.
+(Use caution with binary files.)

 COPY - Copy any file to the default directory.

-KILL - To remove a file from the default directory.
-BYE - To hang up and finish a session.
-XSEN - Sends a file to your terminal (Xmodem).
-XREC - Receives a file from your terminal (Xmodem).
-ASEN - Sends a file to your terminal (ASCII).
-AREC - Receives a file from your terminal (ASCII).
-Ctrl-y - To redo a command line.
-Ctrl-x - To abort a utility at a command prompt.
+KILL - Remove a file from the default directory.

+BYE - Hang up and finish a session.

+XSEN - Send a file to your terminal (XMODEM).

+XREC - Receive a file from your terminal (XMODEM).

+ASEN - Send a file to your terminal (ASCII).

+AREC - Receive a file from your terminal (ASCII).

+Ctrl-Y - Redo a command line.

+Ctrl-X - Abort a utility at a command prompt.

 All commands must be completely typed in.
-If any part of the command string is typed in wrong, an error message will be issued.
-Code-y (control y combination) may be used to redo a command line, instead of having to backspace the entire line.
-Code-x (control x combination) may be used to abort a utility started by the user at any command prompt. '''
+If any part of the command string is typed wrong, an error message is issued.
+Code-y (control y combination) may be used to let you start a command line over instead of having to backspace over the entire line.
+Code-x (control x combination) may be used to abort a utility you started from a command prompt.

-ATE